Liz Ann Sonders Offers 'Economic & Market Outlook' at SHU Forum

 As a self-confessed “contrarian,” Sonders always looks for opportunities in the struggling sectors: “Sell out on strength, and buy in on weakness,” she counseled.
 “Only in the stock market do people hate a bargain and look to buy when prices are at their highest.”
 In other contrarian advice, she asserted that the economy would get its biggest boost not by keeping interest rates at historic lows but by actually raising rates.
 Then businesses would feel the incentive to invest now – before rates might rise further.
 In any event, she counseled that “get in” and “get out” are never investment strategies and that investors should make a considered judgment as to where their money will do the most good and stick close to that pattern in good times and bad.

-Liz Ann Sonders was a guest of Sacred Heart University’s John F. Welch College of Business, which sponsors regular appearances by respected authorities in business and finance.
+Liz Ann Sonders was a guest of Sacred Heart University’s Jack Welch College of Business, which sponsors regular appearances by respected authorities in business and finance.
 Her presentation in the Schine Auditorium was followed by numerous questions from the floor and a lively discussion of the issues she had addressed.